Research Project

 Developing capacity in process assessment and improvement in NZESM through the use of the single column version of the model

 The NZESM is a powerful tool for simulating climate – but it’s very complex.
 Its mathematical formulae simulate many physical systems and all the ways they might interact with each other.
 Its scale and complexity makes it difficult to assess how accurately the NZESM represents the individual physical processes that comprise it.
-By running the NZESM on a single column with no horizontal dimension – instead of running it across the entire globe – we greatly reduce its complexity.
+By running the NZESM on a single column with no horizontal dimension – instead of running it across the entire globe – we greatly reduced its complexity.

 This project in the media: